ronappleton/php-geojson/README.md

 It also provides a factory for convenience, this is `RonAppleton\GeoJson\Objects\Factory::class`

-Using the factory provides aa simple interface for creating the objects:
+Using the factory provides a simple interface for creating the objects:

 ```php
 $point = Factory::make(GeoJsonType::Point);
 ```

-And when making LineStrings for example you can also pass a count as the second parameter to the factory:
+And when making LineStrings for example, you can also pass a count as the second parameter to the factory:

 ```php
 [$point, $point2, $point3, $point4] = Factory::make(Point::class, 4);